Chew17095779/WQD7002-Data-Science-Research-Project-/README.md

 ***Author: Chew Chi Yew, Master student of Data Science, Faculty of Computer Science and Information Technology, University of Malaya.***

-Credit to my supervisor, **Associate ProfessorDr.
-Kasturi Dewi Varathan**, Department of Information Systems, Faculty of Computer Science and Information Technology, University of Malaya.
+Credit to my supervisor, **Associate Professor Dr. Kasturi Dewi Varathan**, Department of Information Systems, Faculty of Computer Science and Information Technology, University of Malaya.

 This is to publish the coding for my research project named **Cardiac Rehabilitation Risk Level Prediction**.